 Back in the days when I just found out about making passive income with blogging, I was so excited that I just couldn’t wait to get up and running.

 I thought I was ready to make some big bucks.

 It all seemed so clear to me: Find the most profitable topic, start writing a massive amount of high-quality content to drive traffic to my website, and convert this traffic by monetizing my website with affiliate links, displaying ads, or selling products.

-When I think about my younger self I can’t seem to comprehend why I thought I could compete with the big boys right away.
-I wish I just took a few steps back, zoomed out, and did some more research on my content strategy.
+When I think about my younger self, I can’t seem to comprehend why I thought I could compete with the big boys right away.
+I wish i had just taken a few steps back, zoomed out, and done some more research on my content strategy.
 And more specifically, do some more research on the topic I was going to write about.

 I was trying to compete against 10-year-old websites that established a decent amount of authority with Google for high competitive keywords with a brand-new website.

 Why would Google show a new website in the top results they know nothing about?
 A website with no track record, nothing.